godfrednkayamba/yaspgpasswordpolicy/README.md

 | password_valid_until      | password | force use of VALID UNTIL clause in CREATE ROLE statement with a minimum number of days   | 60             | &check; CREATE ROLE abcd VALID UNTIL (now()+'3 months'::interval)::date | &#10008; CREATE ROLE abcd LOGIN; |
 | password_valid_max        | password | force use of VALID UNTIL clause in CREATE ROLE statement with a maximum number of days   | 365             | &check; CREATE ROLE abcd VALID UNTIL (now()+'6 months'::interval)::date | &#10008;  CREATE ROLE abcd VALID UNTIL (now()+'2 years'::interval)::date; |

-There is also the `credcheck.whitelist` GUC that can be used to set a comma separated list of username to exclude from the password policy check.
+There is also the `yaspgpasswordpolicy.whitelist` GUC that can be used to set a comma separated list of username to exclude from the password policy check.
 For example:
 ```
-credcheck.whitelist = 'admin,supuser'
+yaspgpasswordpolicy.whitelist = 'admin,supuser'
 ```
-will disable any credcheck policy for the user named `admin` and  `supuser`.
+will disable any yaspgpasswordpolicy policy for the user named `admin` and  `supuser`.

 ### [Examples](#examples)

 Let us start with a simple check as every username should be of length minimum 4 characters.

 ```
-postgres=# SHOW credcheck.username_min_length;
+postgres=# SHOW yaspgpasswordpolicy.username_min_length;
- credcheck.username_min_length
+ yaspgpasswordpolicy.username_min_length
 -------------------------------
  4
 (1 row)

 postgres=# CREATE USER abc WITH PASSWORD 'pass';
-ERROR:  username length should match the configured credcheck.username_min_length
+ERROR:  username length should match the configured yaspgpasswordpolicy.username_min_length

 postgres=# CREATE USER abcd WITH PASSWORD 'pass';
 CREATE ROLE